daveisagit/blocksets/README.md

 minimise the amount of normalising required and especially so if performance is of a significant concern.

-## The Grid
+## Design Approach

+Since _Normalisation_ is more optimal when batched it makes sense to stack the blocks being added or removed as layers so we only normalise the set when required.

+This also gives us options for potentially giving blocks a value and performing some other arithmetic (other than boolean) with them.

-The concept under pinning the optimisation is to create a grid specific to the set that is defined by when cross-sections change on a given dimension.
+The main idea is to create a grid specific to the set based on only the relevant ordinates and then recursively (by dimension) look for changes in cross-sections at those relevant points.

-### Global vs Local

-Global is useful for quickly finding all the blocks another block is touching or intersecting but may mean that a large isolated block is divided up when it could be left as is.
-Local would optimize the lesser number of blocks if they are isolated but may introduce complexity and potentially an inconsistency in representation

-### Optimisation

-Considerations

-- Aim to sort the grid markers in every dimension and search them in a binary fashion for log(N) complexity.
+Each recursive call returns a normalised set of blocks for the lower cross-section dimension.
+This allows for the detection of changes and removal of redundant blocks in a consistent fashion.

 ### Local Grid System